Yash-Kavaiya/100xdevs-0to100/Week-1 ( Basics of JavaScript)/Week 1.2 | JS Foundations.md

 const sum = findSum(10, 15); // 25
 ```

-### 2. Function to Display the Sum in a Pretty Format
+### 2. Function to Display the Sum in a Pretty Format 🎨

-This function takes the sum as an argument and displays it in a formatted style.

 ```javascript
 function displaySumPretty(sum) {